What Researchers Did

 Canadian Relevance

 This study was not conducted by Canadian authors or in Canada.
-While hyperbaric oxygen therapy (HBOT) is mentioned as a treatment option for methemoglobinemia, methemoglobinemia itself is not a Health Canada-recognized indication for HBOT.
+While hyperbaric oxygen therapy (HBOT) is mentioned as a treatment option for methemoglobinemia, methemoglobinemia itself is not a Health Canada-recognised indication for HBOT.

 Study Limitations